iPhone 13 release date: Apple's new iPhone is coming soon

 Apple usually holds its events on Tuesdays or Wednesdays, and iPhone release dates typically are set about a week and a half after Apple announces new devices.
 If this holds true and Ives is correct, the iPhone 13 could launch on Tuesday, Sept.
 14 or Wednesday, Sept.
 15.

-We also may see the iPhone 13 sooner.
 A few years ago, CNET took a deep dive into the Apple event timeline and emerged with a compelling Labor Day hypothesis, which you can read about here.
-Based on the 2021 calendar, the Labor Day rule would put the September Apple event (and the unveiling of the iPhone 13) on Sept.
-8.
+But based on the 2021 calendar, the Labor Day rule would put the September Apple event (and the unveiling of the iPhone 13) on Sept.
+8 -- and since no invites have gone out, we can rule that out.

 We won't know if this is true until Apple announces an event and shows off the phones.
 But if you want to plan ahead and save up for an iPhone 13, we'd bet on the September timeline -- at least for now.